tj5miniop/tj5miniop/README.md

 ### What I'm currently working on

-- [Ublue-tj5miniop ](https://github.com/tj5miniop/ublue-rolling-images) - (Hopefully) my customized linux desktop, built on top of Aurora from Universal Blue and the latest patches taken directly from CachyOS, along with some extra optimisations and quality of life features.
+- [Ublue-tj5miniop ](https://github.com/tj5miniop/ublue-rolling-images) - Customized base (but daily-drivable) images of the Universal Blue project.
+Currently building - Bluefin, Bazzite, Aurora & COSMIC
+- [Hyperion ](https://github.com/tj5miniop/hyperion) - A ressurected project, this time using a Bazzite (Fedora) base, with added optimisations & a change in desktop environment, from KDE to COSMIC.
 - [CachyOS (kinda) in a container](https://github.com/tj5miniop/cachy-container-image) - Cachy OS based variant of the Bazzite Arch container, allowing the best container gaming experience, courtesy of distrobox.
 Will include many tools
 ### upcoming projects